 "Like" us to connect with other students, watch videos, see job offers and even get special discounts.

-Capital vs Capitol - English Grammar - Teaching Tips
+TEFL Videos - Capital vs Capitol - English Grammar - Teaching Tips

-In this video, we explain the difference between the usage of capital and capitol.
+In this video, we explain the difference between the usage of "capital" and "capitol".
 These two terms are often confused due to their similar spelling and pronunciation.
-The word capital is used to refer to a capital letter, a city that serves as a center of government and also wealth in the form of money or property.
-A good example sentence would be: In American schools, the capital letter A means your work was at least 90% correct.
+The word ?capital? is used to refer to a capital letter, a city that serves as a center of government and also wealth in the form of money or property.
+A good example sentence would be: In American schools, the capital letter "A" means your work was at least 90% correct.
 This sentence uses 'capital' to refer to a capitalized letter, 'A' in this case.
 Tokyo is the capital of Japan.
 In this example, capital refers to the capital city of Japan.
 The business did not have enough capital to buy the new building.
 Here, capital means money or wealth.
-Capitol spelled with an ‘o’ on the other hand refers to the actual capitol buildings in Washington, D.C. and in each US state.
+"Capitol" spelled with an ?o? on the other hand refers to the actual capitol buildings in Washington, D.C. and in each US state.
 We can therefore say: The United States Capitol building is located in Washington, D.C.